matt-the-bat/PBSK_DL/README.md

 Download the freely available videos on PBSKids.org

 # Installation
+`ffmpeg` is required, to check for partial file downloads

 `pip install -r requirements.txt`

+`urllib3` for requests
-PBS's own pycaption module is needed to convert subs to SRT format.
+PBS's own `pycaption` module is needed to convert subs to SRT format.

 # Usage
 Pass the show name, as an argument.
 Must be lowercase, with hyphens in place of spaces.